-Stakeholders identified under SH1 category are officials serving in office of Deputy Director Agriculture office in Sonipat, Krishi Vigyan Kendra (KVK), soil-testing officers in Agriculture and Farmers’ Welfare Department in Sonipat, members of agriculture produce marketing committee (APMC) and fertilizer wholesalers.
-Their inputs helped in identification of stakeholder under SH2 category, which are farmers.
-In addition, there was an opportunity to discuss with a group of 50 farmers attending a training program at KVK in September 2018.
-For in-depth interviews, 19 farmers were selected.
-Interviews were transcribed and analyzed with the help of open coding to arrive at core codes or categories (Corbin and Strauss, 2008).
+The stakeholders that make up the category SH1 were officials serving in office of the Deputy Director, Agriculture, in Sonipat, those working in the local agricultural extension centre (known as KVK, short for Krishi Vigyan Kendra, an extension service centre for farmers), soil-testing officers in the Agriculture and Farmers’ Welfare Department in Sonipat, members of the agriculture produce marketing committee (APMC), and fertilizer wholesalers.
+Their inputs helped in identifying suitable stakeholders under the category SH2, which comprised local farmers.
+In addition, we had the opportunity to talk to a group of 50 farmers who happened to be attending a training programme at the KVK in September 2018.
+Nineteen farmers were selected for in-depth interviews.
+The interviews were transcribed and analysed with the help of open coding to arrive at core codes or categories (Corbin and Strauss, 2008).

-Important information that emerged from interactions with stakeholder groups is – willingness of farmers to change crop choice for farming, and lack of awareness by farmers about soil nutrient levels in their farm and government schemes related to agriculture.
-These findings are important, for instance, the change in cropping pattern by farmers may impact P related vulnerability in future.
-Further, lack of awareness of nutrient levels of soil is evident from the fact that monitoring by government authorities revealed low fertility of soil sampled (State Agricultural Department, 2019) in contrast to farmers’ perception of good soil fertility in their farms and their belief that productivity is directly proportional to fertilizer inputs.
-This gap in soil health awareness amongst farmers could potentially be the starting point for policymakers to actively engage with farmers for crop selection according to soil fertility.
-Alternatively, the government can influence such behavioral change amongst farmers using fiscal methods like promulgation of minimum support price (MSP) for various crops at regional level, subsidy or taxation based on fertilizer inputs beyond a predefined level, incentives for organic fertilizer inputs in farming and crop diversification, etc. Interaction with farmers (SH2) also highlighted lack of confidence in government for implementation of schemes and their perception about non-cooperation by officials and bias towards more prosperous and influential farmers in the region.
+The more important items of information that emerged from the interactions with stakeholder groups were the willingness of farmers to switch to a different crop and their ignorance of the nutrient levels of their soils and of the government schemes related to agriculture.
+These findings are important because a change in cropping pattern may impact the vulnerability to P scarcity in future, and ignorance of the nutrient status leads to indiscriminate application of fertilizers; in fact, monitoring by government authorities has highlighted low soil fertility in the region (State Agricultural Department, 2019) whereas farmers believe that their lands are fertile and that the greater the quantity of fertilizers they apply, the greater will be the yield.
+This knowledge gap can be a starting point for policymakers to engage actively with farmers in choosing crops that match the soil’s nutrient status.
+Alternatively, the state can bring about the desired behavioural change through such fiscal methods as mandating a minimum support price for each crop at the regional level, offering subsidies or tax concessions to reward judicious application of fertilizers, and encouraging crop diversification and organic manures through suitable incentives.
+The interaction with farmers (SH2) also highlighted their lack of confidence in the ability of the government machinery to implement the relevant schemes and their perception that the officials are slow to respond and tend to favour the more prosperous and influential farmers in the region.

-4.1 P-Vulnerability indicators
+4.1.
+Indicators of vulnerability to scarcity of phosphorus

-Out of the total 91 indicators populated from literature, 25 indicators were found repetitive or similar, 15 not relevant to Phosphorous related studies, 10 were not relevant for studies at sub-regional scale, and 6 were not relevant for the chosen study area due to local conditions.
-Thus, 35 indicators were taken for stakeholder consultation.
-Table S1 of supplementary information give narratives and assigned weights given by various category of stakeholders for each of these indicators.
-Finally, 21 significant indicators were identified for PVI estimation as explained in section 2.1.
-Table 1 gives details of these indicators.
-More information discussions on the given Ii and Ii,max values are provided in Table S2 of supplementary information.
+Of the total 91 indicators collected from the literature, 25 were repetitive or similar, 15 were irrelevant to P-related studies, 10 were irrelevant to studies at the sub-regional scale, and 6 were irrelevant to the chosen study area owing to differences in local conditions.
+The remaining 35 indicators were used in stakeholder consultations.
+Table S1 gives brief narratives and the weights assigned by the two categories of stakeholders to each of these indicators.
+Finally, 21 significant indicators (Table 1) were identified for calculating the PVI as explained in Section 2.1, and Table S2 gives more details of the given Ii and Ii,max values.

+Table 1

-Table 1: Significant indicators for PVI estimation in Sonipat, India
+Significant indicators for calculating phosphorus vulnerability index of Sonipat, India.